rusq/xls2sheets/README.md

 ### Quick install ###
 If you have **Go** installed, run the following:

 ```sh
 go get -u github.com/rusq/xls2sheets
 go install github.com/rusq/xls2sheets/cmd/sheets-refresh
 ```

-Otherwise, you can download the executable for your OS from [Releases][2] page.
+Otherwise, you can download the executable for your OS from [Releases][1] page.

 ### Quickstart ###
-1. Turn on the Google Sheets API described in Golang [quickstart][1], and download the `credentials.json` file.
+1. Turn on the Google Sheets API described in Golang [quickstart][2], and download the `credentials.json` file.
+If you need to tweak access, you can always do so in [Google API & Services Console][3]
+2. Turn on the Google Drive API as described in [drive quickstart][4].
+   No need to download `credentials.json`.
-2. Copy or move it to `$HOME/.refresh-credentials.json` and set mode 400 or 600 on the file.
+3. Copy or move it to `$HOME/.refresh-credentials.json` and set mode 400 or 600 on the file.
-3. Create a configuration file that will list the required source files and target spreadsheets (see [Sample configuration](#example)).
+4. Create a configuration file that will list the required source files and target spreadsheets (see [Sample configuration](#example)).
-4. During the first start you will be prompted to authorise application with your Google account.
+5. During the first start you will be prompted to authorise application with your Google account.
 Once authorised, copy and paste the authorisation code from the browser into the prompt.

 ### Configuration ###
 * Configuration file describes a **Job** to be performed.